 You can also use the buttons to the bottom-right of the video to share the video over Facebook, Twitter, Google Plus, your own website (by embedding the video), or email.

 Those are some of the major functions of WSJ.com!
 We hope you enjoy reading the Wall Street Journal Online.
-If you don't, we can show you how to cancel your subscription.
+If you don’t, we can show you how to cancel your subscription in the final tutorial of this course.